The Bok Prize

 Nominations must adhere to the following guidelines:

-- Each Australian University can submit a maximum of 2 nominations per year (unless a special case can be made for an extra nomination).
+- each Australian university can submit a maximum of two nominations per year (unless a special case can be made for an additional nomination).

-- A nomination will include an electronic copy of the Honours/Masters thesis.
+- the nomination must include an electronic copy of the Honours/Masters thesis.

-- The nomination must include a brief statement (~1/2 page) by the applicant, in their own words, explicitly describing their major contributions to the research, the resources they used and the help they received.
-This may already be included in the report,
+- the nomination must include a brief statement (~1/2 page) by the nominee, clearly describing their major contributions to the research, the resources they used and the help they received.
+This may already be included as part of the thesis.

-- The nomination must also include a completed Supervisor’s Statement – this is a confidential statement by the applicant’s supervisor detailing the highlights of the research, indicating the relationship of the submission to the student’s course requirements, and highlighting the originality of the work.
+- the nomination must also include a completed Supervisor’s Statement – this is a confidential statement by the nominee’s supervisor detailing the highlights of the research, indicating the relationship of the submission to the student’s course requirements, and highlighting the originality of the work.
 Please use the Supervisor’s Statement form (Word or pdf).

 - 2023 – William McDonald (University of Western Australia)